J0B10/JMacros/README.md

 You can organize up to 12 Hotkeys in one profile and cycle through them as needed or create a folder structure.

 There will also be an API to create your own Macros using java code.

+## Install & Build

+If you want to test it, download the latest build from the [releases page](https://github.com/joblo2213/JMacros/releases) and run the start script.

+You will need **Java 11 or newer** to run it.

+Alongside the download comes a example configuration to get started.
+The scripts run JMacros in portable mode where the configs can be placed in the same location as the jar.
+In default mode all configs are saved to `~/.jmacros`.

+If you want to build the sources on your own you'll need maven.
+Run `mvn clean package` in the project root directory.
+The final JAR will be created in `core/target/`.